Teijo Nakamura: The 4 T's

 Following Teijo's return to haiku in 1932, she quickly became acquainted with Takahama Kyoshi, the editor of Hototogisu at the time, and his daughter Tatsuko Hoshino, a fellow poet.
 Alongside Takako Hashimoto and Takajo Mitsuhashi, Teijo and Tatsuko headed the women's haiku literary circle at Hototogisu.
-The group would later be dubbed the "4 T's" after their first names, and are each considered notable poets in their own right.
+The group would later be dubbed the "4 T's", and are each considered notable poets in their own right.
 Teijo and Tatsuko in particular, shared an amicable artistic rivalry.
 Teijo's first collection of haiku, Spring Snow (春雪,しゅんせつ, Shunsetsu) was published in 1940 alongside Tatsuko's book Kamakura, and the two works—which shared an introduction by Kyoshi—were considered sister publications because of the authors' close ties.
 The pair also later co-edited the collection Gozen Kushū in 1947, in which each chose a selection of the other's work to share.

-Themes and Influence
+Themes and influence

 Teijo's work is noted for its lyricism and focus on everyday life from a feminine perspective, especially topics such as motherhood.
 Teijo's style is often cited as an example of "Kitchen Haiku" (台所俳句、だいどころはいく, daidokoro haiku), which was an at times disparaging name given to the works of women haiku poets in the early 20th century.
 The name derives from Hototogisu's "Kitchen Miscellanies" (だいどころぞうえい, Daidokoro Zōei) column, which published the work of female poets like Hisajo and Teijo.
 Takahama Kyoshi, the magazine's editor, also encouraged the female poets he mentored to focus their works on the idea of the kitchen and other 'feminine' topics.
 Teijo embraced this label, however, arguing in her autobiography that: "For ordinary women, we can think of our workplace as being the home, and the heart of that is the kitchen.
 So why shouldn't I gather material from there?"
 Alongside her female peers of the "4 T's", Teijo's work is credited with opening up the male-dominated world of haiku to the ordinary women of Japan.